DiscoverBSD/awesome-bsd/README.md

 ### NomadBSD

-NomadBSD is a 64bit live system for USB flash drives, based on FreeBSD.
-Together with automatic hardware detection and setup, it is configured to be used as a desktop system that works out of the box, but can also be used for data recovery.
+NomadBSD is a 64-bit live system for USB flash drives, based on FreeBSD.
+Together with automatic hardware detection and setup, it is configured to be used as a desktop system that works out of the box but can also be used for data recovery.

  * [official site](https://nomadbsd.org/)
  * [download](https://nomadbsd.org/download.html)